lindajoy/rag-demo/README.md

    - Stores it in memory and retrieves the top relevant chunks.
    - Constructs a prompt and sends it to Gemini for answering.
 4. The generated response is returned to the Angular frontend and displayed to the user.

+## 🧪 What's in This Demo?
+This demo is designed to help you understand and visualize the RAG pipeline in action.
+It includes:

+A user input field for querying

+A retriever that fetches top relevant documents from a knowledge base

+A language model (e.g., OpenAI GPT or a local model) that uses the documents as context to generate answers

+An interface showing:

+User question

+Retrieved context

+Final generated response

 ## 🛠️ Setup Instructions